dhruvbaldawa/commute.py/README.md

             - mode: driving
     MOES_TAVERN:
         HOME:
-            - mode: driving # not recommeded again!
+            - mode: driving  # drinking and driving is not encouraged
             - mode: walking
         # You don't go to Kwik-e-mart or to work from Moe's
     WORK: